jecki/DHParser/documentation_src/manuals/05_testing.rst

    inline-element in order to to so. "markup" or "text" or "both"?
    Or should new, intermediary symbols be introduced?

-3. You may have noticed that headins starting with one or more `#`-characters must be separated with at least one empty line from any preeceding text-blocks (other headings do not count as text block!).
+3. You may have noticed that headings starting with one or more `#`-characters must be separated with at least one empty line from any preeceding text-blocks (other headings do not count as text block!).
 If you haven't noticed this, verify this